 Chicago’s Nick Foles is once again living up to his reputation as effective in-season replacement and game manager.
 Foles’ numbers against Carolina won’t jump off the page – 23-for-39, 198 yards, one TD, one INT – but he was able to lead a 10-play, 62-yard drive early in the fourth quarter that culminated in a key field goal.
 The Bears defense has also been highly effective, allowing the seventh-fewest yards per game (337.2) while notching eight takeaways (five INTs, three fumble recoveries) through the season’s first six games.

 The Rams ran into a feisty Niners defense Sunday night and weren’t really up to the task.
 Jared Goff threw for just 198 yards and Los Angeles was already down 21-6 by halftime.
 Coach Sean McVay has had trouble settling on a lead back between Darrell Henderson and Malcolm Brown.
 Henderson was the clear pace-setter Sunday with 14 carries, but the matchup against Chicago will be thorny no matter who’s toting the rock.

-Notably, despite the Bears sporting a better record, the Rams open the week as comfortable home favorites.
+Notably, despite the Bears sporting a better record, the Rams are the favorites.

 Week 7 Opening odds vs. current odds

 |Carolina at New Orleans||Saints -7||Saints -7|